compileSuccess/fileforum/README.md

 # fileforum
-Lightweight forum program that stores data as folders/files
+A lightweight forum system that stores data as folders/files.

+All the server needs is a web hosting application and PHP.